frephs/IS24-AM21/documentation_wip/uml.md

     %% index of the player list
     -currentPlayer: int

-    %% contstructor: creates all the game assets.
+    %% contstructor: creates all the game assets. initially "state" is set to GAME_INIT Game(int players)
-    Game(int players)

-    %% initializes the game by extracting the cards from the decks and setting the game state to GAME_INIT init() void
+    %% initializes the game by extracting the cards from the decks and setting the state to PLAYING start() void

     %% extracts the card pairs to be placed in the common area of the GameBoard setGameboardCommonCards() void ~~throws~~ GameOverException